moustafaAsamy/CAN_FD_STM32/README.md

 the fixed codes or bits can't be ored :exp 2 or 3

 in microcontroller register defination header file

+2:

-2nd : the bits that (ored or anded) with each other : bit defination , mask , shift bit
+the bits that (ored or anded) with each other : bit defination , mask , shift bit

 MASK= 1<<read_shift

-read= MASK
+ ,read= MASK

+3 : containers

+4:
+function declearations segmented based on the functionalites

+for exapmle :

+5: macros for code checking